containerize-com/Products/en/blogging/mastodon/installation.md

 In the Mastodon directory, this will start processes defined in Procfile.dev, A Rails server, a Webpack server, a streaming API server and Sidekiq schedular.
 That's it.

-Congratulatiopns! you have successfully installed Mastodon on your Ubuntu system.
+Congratulatiopns! you have successfully installed Mastodon most popular microblogging site on your Ubuntu system.
 Enjoy!